BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Global model specification

 \subsection{Global parametric model}

 Following the general model introduced in Sects.~\ref{sec:sky}--\ref{sec:instrument}, we adopt the following time-ordered data model,

 Here $j$ represents a radiometer label, $t$ indicates a single time sample, $p$ denotes a single pixel on the sky, and $c$ represents one single astrophysical signal component.
-Further, \begin{itemize} \item $d_{j,t}$ denotes the measured data value in units of V; \item $g_{j,t}$ denotes the instrumental gain in units of V\,K$_{\mathrm{cmb}}^{-1}$ \item $\P_{tp,j}$ is the $N_{\mathrm{TOD}}\times 3N_{\mathrm{pix}}$ pointing matrix defined in Eq.~(\ref{eq:pointmat}), where $\psi$ is the polarization angle of the respective detector with respect to the local meridian; \item $\B_{j}$ denotes the beam convolution in Eq.~(\ref{eq:beam_conv}) in the form of a matrix operator; note that for computational efficiency reasons we only take into account beam asymmetries for the sidelobes and orbital dipole in this paper; \item $\M_{cj}(\beta_{p}, \Dbp)$ denotes element $(c,j)$ of an $N_{\mathrm{comp}}\times N_{\mathrm{comp}}$ mixing matrix defined in Eq.~(\ref{eq:mixmat}), describing the amplitude of component $c$ as seen by radiometer $j$ relative to some reference frequency $j_0$ when assuming some set of bandpass correction parameters $\Dbp$; \item $a^c_{p}$ is the amplitude of component $c$ in pixel $p$, measured at the same reference frequency as the mixing matrix $\M$, and expressed in brightness temperature units; \item $\s^{\mathrm{orb}}_{j}$ is the orbital CMB dipole signal in units of K$_{\mathrm{cmb}}$, including relativistic quadrupole corrections; \item $\s^{\mathrm{fsl}}_{j}$ denotes the contribution from far sidelobes, also in units of K$_{\mathrm{cmb}}$; \item $n^{\mathrm{corr}}_{j,t}$ denotes correlated instrumental noise, as defined by Eqs.~(\ref{eq:noise}) and (\ref{eq:n_psd}); and \item $n^{\mathrm{w}}_{j,t}$ is uncorrelated (white) instrumental noise. \end{itemize} For notational convenience, we also define
+Further, \begin{itemize} \item $d_{j,t}$ denotes the measured data value in units of V; \item $g_{j,t}$ denotes the instrumental gain in units of V\,K$_{\mathrm{cmb}}^{-1}$ \item $\P_{tp,j}$ is the $N_{\mathrm{TOD}}\times 3N_{\mathrm{pix}}$ pointing matrix defined in Eq.~\eqref{eq:pointmat}, where $\psi$ is the polarization angle of the respective detector with respect to the local meridian; \item $\B_{j}$ denotes the beam convolution in Eq.~\eqref{eq:beam_conv} in the form of a matrix operator, either for the (symmetric) main beam, the (asymmetric) far sidelobes, or the full $4\pi$ beam; note that for computational efficiency reasons we only take into account beam asymmetries for the sidelobes and orbital dipole in this paper; \item $\M_{cj}(\beta_{p}, \Dbp)$ denotes element $(c,j)$ of an $N_{\mathrm{comp}}\times N_{\mathrm{comp}}$ mixing matrix defined in Eq.~\eqref{eq:mixmat}, describing the amplitude of component $c$ as seen by radiometer $j$ relative to some reference frequency $j_0$ when assuming some set of bandpass correction parameters $\Dbp$; \item $a^c_{p}$ is the amplitude of component $c$ in pixel $p$, measured at the same reference frequency as the mixing matrix $\M$, and expressed in brightness temperature units; \item $\s^{\mathrm{orb}}_{j}$ is the orbital CMB dipole signal in units of K$_{\mathrm{cmb}}$, including relativistic quadrupole corrections; \item $\s^{\mathrm{1Hz}}_{j}$ represents the electronic 1\,Hz spike correction; \item $\s^{\mathrm{fsl}}_{j}$ denotes the contribution from far sidelobes, also in units of K$_{\mathrm{cmb}}$; \item $n^{\mathrm{corr}}_{j,t}$ denotes correlated instrumental noise, as defined by Eqs.~\eqref{eq:noise} and \eqref{eq:n_psd}; and \item $n^{\mathrm{w}}_{j,t}$ is uncorrelated (white) instrumental noise. \end{itemize} For notational convenience, we also define

 to be the sky model for detector $j$ without beam convolution, but integrated over the bandpass.

 For external data sets, which are defined in terms of pre-pixelized maps, this model simplifies to

 which is identical to the \commandertwo\ data model considered by \citet{seljebotn:2019}.